// Add the new slick-theme.css if you want the default styling

 The Victorian Energy Upgrades for households helps cut power bills and reduce emission with discount energy-saving products.

-Victorian households can also access the Solar Homes rebate or loan program to help install solar panels or batteries.
+Victorian households can also apply for a Solar Panel Rebate to help install solar panels.

 Queensland